 Examination of separation chemistry, interrogation of poor peak shape and retention problems are a fundamentally important part of the course, leading to increased awareness of troubleshooting principles.

-- We limit numbers to 20 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises
+We limit numbers to 12 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises

 When delivered on-site we can design the course material to suit your specific training needs

 Best practice for instrument maintenance and column handling as well as routines for cleaning and deactivating inlet and detection systems is discussed to aid the user in prolonging the intervals between essential system maintenance.

+In-depth treatments of the causes of peak shape and baseline anomalies are fully covered.
 This course is invaluable to anyone who wishes to gain further insight into the problems associated with GC analysis.
 The content is not instrument-specific.